 KAITLYN PIETRAS is a projection designer who is dedicated to exploiting and merging the mediums of theatre, architecture, and film into her work.
 Kaitlyn has received two LA Drama Critics Circle Awards for Vietgone [Video Design] and RII [Video Design] as well as two LA Weekly Award nominations for RII and Slipping [Projection Design].
 She has also received a New York Innovative Theatre Award nomination [Outstanding Innovative Design- Projection Design] for her work in The Gin Baby.

-Select credits: Regional: Mother Road, Unison, Mojada (Oregon Shakespeare Festival), A Christmas Carol (Kansas City Rep), Smart People (Denver Center for the Performing Arts), Flora & Ulysses and OZ 2.5 (South Coast Repertory), Breaking Through (Pasadena Playhouse), Cuba Libre (Artists Repertory Theatre).
+Select credits: Regional: How to Catch Creation, Mother Road, Unison, Mojada (Oregon Shakespeare Festival), Mysterious Circumstances (Geffen Playhouse), Breaking Through (Pasadena Playhouse), Smart People (Denver Center for the Performing Arts), Cuba Libre (Artists Repertory Theatre), Flora & Ulysses and OZ 2.5 (South Coast Repertory), A Christmas Carol (Kansas City Rep).
 Opera: Lost Highway (Oper Frankfurt), A Trip to the Moon, Young Caesar (LA Phil).
 New York: A Fable (Cherry Lane Theatre), The Gin Baby (IRT Theatre), Do Like the Kids Do, Shiner (IAMA Theatre Co.).
 Los Angeles: Vietgone (East West Players), The Other Place, The English Bride, Melissa Arctic (Road Theatre Co.), RII (Theatre @ Boston Court), Thieves, Slipping (Rattlestick West).